Pacifica, California

 What buying in Pacifica actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-Pacifica-specific particulars are covered in the FAQ below; the hospital caveat (no in-city L&D, all delivery requires 20-40 min off-coast driving) is essential for family-planning buyers; coastal exposure (fog, salt air, ocean-front erosion risk) requires specialized inspection.
+Pacifica-specific particulars are covered in the FAQ below; the hospital caveat (no in-city L&D, all delivery requires 20-40 min off-coast driving) is essential for buyers who will need labor and delivery; coastal exposure (fog, salt air, ocean-front erosion risk) requires specialized inspection.

 What selling in Pacifica involves